 During the pre-Series A (seed round) period, recurring revenue contributes around ~20% of total revenue.
-In Series A/B stage this number increases to 50%, while in larger companies it can be as high as 80% of the total revenue.
+In the Series A/B stage, this number increases to 50%, while in larger companies it can be as high as 80% of the total revenue.

 Since recurring revenue is so critical, SaaS companies need to be proactive to survive.

 What are the differences between tech support, customer success, and professional services?

 Here all 3 panelists agreed that Customer Success is an umbrella term that includes customer success along with customer support and professional services.
 Each subset should align towards the common mindset of making the customers successful.